445759567/family-tree/README.md

 # Family Tree
-run "yarn" and then "yarn start"
+Run "yarn" and then "yarn start".
+Data is stored in scr/demoData.js
 ![Screenshot](Screenshot.png)